driessenslucas/researchproject/Thesis.md

 15. **Over the air updates (OTA)**: A method of remotely updating software or firmware on devices, allowing for seamless upgrades and maintenance without physical access to the device.

+16. **autonomous vehicle (AV):** A self-driving vehicle capable of navigating and operating without human intervention, relying on sensors, algorithms, and AI to perceive and interact with the environment.

 \pagebreak

 ## List of Abbreviations